Mariam-Fatima178/End-to-End-Ecommerce-Data-Cleaning-Validation-Pipeline/README.md

-# Ecommerce Data Cleaning using SQL & Python
+# End-to-End Ecommerce Data Cleaning & Validation Pipeline

 ## Project Overview
 This project focuses on cleaning and preprocessing an ecommerce sales dataset using **PostgreSQL** and **Python (pandas, psycopg2)**.